dzucconi/emojify/README.md

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-#### Incoming Webook
+#### Bot

 You need an API token to post emoji art back to Slack.
-Setup an [incoming webhook](https://slack.com/services/new/incoming-webhook) and note the API token.
+Setup a [bot](https://slack.com/services/new/bot) and note the API token.

 #### Slash Command